asankasira/repo-drone-fleet/README.md

 }
 ```
 ### State Transition
  Drone's state transition is autonomous.
-When is a drone is registered via API, drone state is set to IDLE by default with 100% battery capacity and 0 loaded weight.
+When is a drone is registered via API, drone's state is set to IDLE by default with 100% battery capacity and 0 loaded weight (unless custom values are specified).
  As soon as any medication package is loaded, it is set to LOADING.
-A particular drone could be on LOADED state on passing any of the following criteria
+A particular drone's state could be in LOADED state on passing any of the following criteria
 * A drone is loaded to hold maximum weight capacity
 * Drone's remaining weight is inadequate to hold the minimum unit weight of preloaded medication items